swegger/swegger.github.io/index.md

 ## Seth W. Egger

 How does the brain allow for complex behaviors and cognition?
 Several decades of research have advanced the idea that the brain develops _internal models_ – models internal to the system that allow it to control complex systems and simulate outcomes.
-While this framework is instrumental to understanding sensorimotor behavior, the how the brain implements internal models remains quite mysterious.
+While this framework is instrumental to understanding sensorimotor behavior, how the brain implements internal models remains quite mysterious.

 Our approach is to study the brain as it takes in sensory information and updates the internal model to furnish predictions about the near future.
 Take, for example, a batter attepting to hit a ball in flight.
 Under the internal model framework, the batter's brain implements a model to simulate the ball's flight path.
 This simulation is continously updated by incoming visual information through the action of a state estimator and controller (Fig 1, top).
 The problem with studying this system is that we can't tell apart what aspects of neural signals reflect the sensory information about the ball, the simulation of the ball, or the motor commands related to hitting the ball.